mudgen/governance-token-diamond/README.md

 A proposal is a contract that implements the `execute(uint256 _proposalId)` function.
 All functionality of a proposal is executed and/or triggered by this function.

-The `execute` function is called with `delegatecall` from `GovernanceTokenDiamond`.
-Remember that `GovernanceTokenDiamond` is the diamond.
+The `execute` function is called with `delegatecall` from the governance token diamond.

 > Note: The solidity `delegatecall` opcode enables a contract to execute a function from another contract, but it is executed as if the function was from the calling contract.
 Essentially `delegatecall` enables a contract to “borrow” another contract’s function.
 Functions executed with delegatecall affect the storage variables of the calling contract, not the contract where the functions are defined.